Xorlent/ASN-ThreatFeed/README.md

 # ASN Threat Feeds
 Generates a threat feed IP list from a user-furnished ASN list.
 The output can then be consumed by firewalls and filtering tools.
+Inspired by https://github.com/X4BNet/lists_vpn, but adapted to use a different source database due to deficiencies I discovered.

 ## Prerequisites
 1. IP2Location Lite database subscription (sign up at https://lite.ip2location.com/ip2location-lite)